 We have no products approved for commercial sale and have not generated any revenue from commercial product sales.
 The total revenue to date has been generated principally from license agreements.
-During the three and six months ended the June 30, 2021, we entered into a license agreement which, included a non-refundable upfront license fee, options for future commercial licenses, payments based upon achievement of clinical development and regulatory objectives, payments based upon achievement of certain levels of product sales, and royalties on product sales.
+As of September 30, 2022, we have entered into various license agreements which included non-refundable upfront license fees, options for future commercial licenses, payments based upon achievement of clinical development and regulatory objectives, payments based upon achievement of certain levels of product sales, and royalties on product sales.